Jason Yang

 I completed my BS in chemical engineering and applied math at Yale University.
 During my undergrad, I worked on membranes for water treatment with Professor Menachem Elimelech, and molecular simulation and machine learning of polymers with Professor Ying Li.
 In the past, I have also interned at Genentech and NREL.

 Outside of research, I enjoy electronic music, exploring new places and foods, and learning about history and philosophy.
-I also enjoy teaching and mentoring other students.
+I also enjoy teaching, mentoring, and collaboration.
+Please reach out!

 selected publications